 Chapter 13.
-The Meaning of People’s Performance Determining Their Outcome
+The Meaning Within God Determining People’s Outcomes by Their Performance

 1. No One Could Be Saved If God Only Looked at the Expression of People’s Nature